Belford Hendricks: Marriage and army service

 Hendricks married Mae Etta Bean of North Vernon, Indiana, a classmate studying to become an elementary school teacher.
 After spending a year in Maryland, Bean returned to Indiana.
 They divorced in the 1940s.
 Bean died in the early 1960s.

 In 1938 or 1939, Duke Ellington and his orchestra recorded, "I'll Come Back for More", which appears to be the first recorded song co-written by Hendricks.
 It was written with Ellington, Brick Fleagle, Oramay Riamond, Rex Stewart, and Bee Walker.

 In 1942, Hendricks was drafted into the United States Army, serving in a medical unit.
 He was stationed in New York, Arizona and Hawaii.
 Hendricks contributed a song, "Marching Through Berlin" that was sung by Ethel Merman in the 1943 wartime movie, Stage Door Canteen.
-Jet magazine of the 1980s shows him accompanying popular songstress Lena Horne.
+Jet magazine of the 1980s shows him accompanying popular singer Lena Horne.

 After the war, Hendricks returned to Indiana to care for his aging parents.
 During this period, he co-hosted Toast and Coffee, one of the first interracial radio programs in the US, though most listeners were unaware he was black.